rdfostrich/article-swj2020-cobra/content/evaluation.md

 While this is true for BEAR-A and BEAR-B Hourly, this is not true for BEAR-B Daily.
 As such, we _reject_ this hypothesis.
-In our [second hypothesis](#hypothesis-qualitative-ingestion), we expected ingestion time to be lower with a bidirectional delta chain.
+In our [second hypothesis](#hypothesis-qualitative-ingestion), we expected ingestion time to be lower with a bidirectional delta chain, which was the primary goal of this work.
 Our results show that this is true.
 As such, we _accept_ this hypothesis.
 Our other hypotheses expect that evaluation times for [VM](#hypothesis-qualitative-querying-vm),